-No. of sites No. of water closets and pans for females Length of urinals for males Up to 40 1 for every 7 sites of part thereof 1 for every 10 sites or part 0.6m for every 20 sites or part
+No. of sites No. of water closets and pans for females No. of water closets and pans for males Length of urinals for males Up to 40 1 for every 7 sites 1 for every 10 0.6m for every of part thereof sites or part 20 sites or part